DongareRutuja/Furniture-shop-management-system/README.md

 # Furniture-shop-management-system
-furniture shop  managemnt system is a desktop application developed using python language. first the install sqlite3 for the database pip install pillow for images install reportlab library for report the furniture shop management system is a stored the all records of the customer, stock, category, bill, suppliers, etc.
-The Swaraj Furniture Shop Management System is a desktop application designed to streamline the operations of furniture stores by automating sales, inventory management, customer handling, and financial transactions.
-This system enhances efficiency, reduces manual workload, and improves customer experience by providing a user-friendly interface for store owners, employees, and customers.
+The Swaraj Furniture Shop Management System is a Python-based desktop application developed to automate and manage the daily operations of a furniture shop.
+The system uses SQLite3 for database management, Pillow for image processing, and ReportLab for generating reports.

+This application maintains comprehensive records of customers, stock, product categories, suppliers, and billing information.
+By automating inventory tracking, sales processing, and report generation, the system helps reduce manual effort, improve accuracy, and enhance operational efficiency.
+The user-friendly graphical interface makes it easy for shop owners and staff to manage furniture shop operations effectively
+Installation Requirements
+pip install pillow
+pip install reportlab